UrbanInstitute/urbanschemes/README.md

 ```

 ### Scheme Colors
-For any plot, you can always customize colors of bars, lines, markers, etc. Refer to the style guide for RGB color codes.
+For any plot, you can always customize the colors of bars, lines, markers, etc. Refer to the style guide for RGB color codes.

-If you do not specify a color, the `urbanplots` scheme will automatically utilize the following colors for various chart elements in this order:
+If you do not specify a color, the scheme will automatically utilize the following colors for various chart elements in this order:

 | Color | Name | RGB |
 | ----- | ---- | --- |